I am such a solitary reader.

 How many book clubs do you belong to?
 If you do belong to an in-person book club, do you have meetings in the day or evening?
 Do you meet at someone’s house or meet at a local restaurant or coffee house?

-My answer?
-I’m part of one now – super casual online.
+Short answer: I’m part of one now – super casual online.
 The last one I tried was at work and we met in the kitchen on our lunch break.
 I am generally not a fan, but I think that I can improve the experience and so I’m trying again. 🙂